The NHS website

 Q. If there is a change of ownership of the pharmacy, how should the new owner register for profile editing rights and patient feedback comment administrator rights?

-Q. How long is patient feedback retained on the site?
+Q. How long will comments remain on the NHS website?

 Q. If patients have provided feedback on a pharmacy profile and there is a change in ownership, will the comments be removed?